ermine/logger/README.txt

 (* OASIS_START *)
-(* DO NOT EDIT (digest: f7b3883eaf74c4306616da5f9c50e57f) *)
+(* DO NOT EDIT (digest: 9739e95227d6e3b1fde0d596ced1dadc) *)
-This is the README file for the logger distribution.
+This is the README file for the erm_logger distribution.

 Small logger